JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 buffer so I've resorted to leaving breadcrumbs and cycling thru (user and sometimes kernel) code changes and rebuilds to conclude that I cant seem to figure it out.

+xv6 nicely traps the error and never crashes however.

 # Debugging

 I'm a big fan of Jtag, so I use riscv64-unknown-linux-gnu-gdb with target remote session to openocd.
 This works well for